 13. IR’s Lead Gen Forms Campaign

 Paid campaigns on social media could be your last resort when increasing conversions and garnering leads.
-And IR takes their lead gen forms up a notch by pre-filling it with the prospects’ details.
+And IR takes their lead gen forms up a notch by pre-filling them with the prospects’ details.
 This works because it offers a seamless user experience.

 14. Adobe’s Infographic Campaign